OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 1. Make sure BouncyCastle or SpongyCastle is registered as a security provider.
 2. Initialize the HMAC with a key (which can be stored in a keystore).
 3. Get the byte array of the content that needs an HMAC.
-4. Call `doFinal` on the HMAC with the byte-code.
+4. Call `doFinal` on the HMAC with the bytecode.
 5. Append the HMAC to the bytearray obtained in step 3.
 6. Store the result of step 5.